eskoviak/finance_cmd/doc_src/source/index.rst

 MyFinance Application
 =====================

 An application to track the finances of a small company.
+Designed to run on a computer.

 .. toctree::
    :maxdepth: 2